 Raquel Riley Thomas

 Raquel is committed to her community through service and philanthropy.
 She is a member of: Delta Sigma Theta, Inc., Military Officers Association of America, Association of United States Army and Women in Media.
 Raquel recently became involved in the American Foundation for Suicide Prevention, in honor of her Army-veteran mother who unfortunately took her own life in March 2013.
-As a military Veteran, Raquel makes it a point to give a portion of pageant proceeds to military-focused charities such as Luke’s Wings and Vetsports.
+As a military Veteran, Raquel makes it a point to give a portion of pageant proceeds to military-focused charities such as Women Veteran's Rock, Luke’s Wings and Vetsports.

 Raquel’s accomplishments have been noted in both her military and civilian career.
 In the Army, she was awarded the Army Commendation Medal (2x) and the Army Achievement Medal (3x).
 Recently, Marquis Who's Who of America awarded Raquel the “Lifetime Achievement Award.”
 For her commitment to fighting for military Veteran's rights, Raquel was selected as the “Veteran of the Year" 2011, by Women Veteran’s Rock.
 Raquel was also titled a “Leader of the Future,” by Ebony Magazine, Marquis “Who’s Who of America,” (5-consecutive years), and Washington Business Journal “People on the Move.”
 She was recently inducted into the Library of Congress under the "Veterans History Project" where her military history is now stored in video and pictures.

 Raquel is married to Ron Thomas, Esq. with four children, a cat, and six robots in their blended family.

 For speaking engagements and press interviews with Raquel, please contact Lyss at firstname.lastname@example.org.